 For projects where technical infeasibility exists, the design engineer must document and quantify that stormwater strategies, such as infiltration, evapotranspiration, and harvesting and water use have been used to the maximum extent technically feasible (METF) and that implementation of these methods are infeasible due to site constraints.
-The burden of proof of Technical Infeasibility lies with the design engineer.
+The burden of proof of technical infeasibility lies with the design engineer.
 Documentation of technical infeasibility should include, but may not be limited to, engineering calculations, geological reports, hydrological analyses and site maps.
 A determination that the performance design goals cannot be achieved on the site should include analyses that rule out the use of an adequate combination of infiltration, evapotranspiration, and water use measures.
 Adequate documentation must be submitted to the St. Clair County Drain Office for review and final determination.
-Examples of site conditions that may prevent the application of stormwater BMP's to the METF includes:
+Examples of site conditions that may prevent the application of stormwater BMP's to the METF include (adapted from EPA Section 438 Technical Guidance, December 2009):

-- The conditions on the site preclude the use of infiltration practices due to the presence of shallow bedrock, hard clay horizon contaminated soils, high ground water or other factors, such as underground facilities, utilities or location of the development within a wellhead protection area. - The design of the site precludes the use of soil amendments, plantings of vegetation or other designs that can be used to infiltrate and evapotranspirate stormwater runoff. - Water harvesting and use are not practical or possible due to the volume of water used for irrigation, toilet flushing, industrial make-up water, wash-waters, etc. is insignificant to warrant the application of water harvesting and use systems. - Modifications to an existing building to manage stormwater are not feasible due to structural or plumbing constraints or other factors. - Sites where the site area is too small to accommodate adequate infiltration practices for the impervious area to be served. - Soils that cannot be sufficiently modified to provide reasonable infiltration rates. - Situation where site use is inconsistent with the capture and use of stormwater or other physical conditions on site that preclude the use of plants for evapotranspiration or bio-infiltration. - Retention and/or use of stormwater onsite or discharge of stormwater onsite by infiltration having an adverse effect on the site, gradient of surface or subsurface water, receiving watershed, or water body ecological processes. - Federal, state of local requirements or permit conditions that prohibit water collection or make it technically infeasible to apply LID practices.
+- The conditions on the site preclude the use of infiltration practices due to the presence of shallow bedrock, hard clay horizons, contaminated soils, high ground water or other factors, such as underground facilities, utilities or location of the development within a wellhead protection area. - The design of the site precludes the use of soil amendments, plantings of vegetation or other designs that can be used to infiltrate and evapotranspirate stormwater runoff.

+- Water harvesting and use are not practical or possible because the volume of water used for irrigation, toilet flushing, industrial make-up water, wash-waters, etc. is not significant enough to warrant the design and use of water harvesting and use systems. - Modifications to an existing building to manage stormwater are not feasible due to structural or plumbing constraints or other factors. - Site area is too small to accommodate adequate infiltration practices for the impervious area to be served. - Soils cannot be sufficiently modified to provide reasonable infiltration rates. - Site use is inconsistent with the capture and use of stormwater or other physical conditions on site that preclude the use of plants for evapotranspiration or bio-infiltration. - Retention and/or use of stormwater onsite or discharge of stormwater onsite by infiltration would have an adverse effect on the site, the down gradient surface or subsurface water or receiving watershed or water body ecological processes. - Federal, state, or local requirements or permit conditions prohibit water collection or make it technically infeasible to apply LID practices.